thefrontside/bigtest/website/docs/interactors/5-matchers.md

 title: Matchers
 ---

-Here, we will do a deep dive on how you can utilize matchers that are offered out-of-the-box with BigTest, and also go over how you can compose your own reusable matchers.
+Here, we will do a deep dive on how you can utilize matchers that are offered out-of-the-box in Interactors, and also go over how you can compose your own reusable matchers.

 ## Writing flexible assertions using Matchers